 PURPOSE: To outline the collection and reporting processes by which Trident Technical College complies with the South Carolina Campus Sexual Assault Information Act.

 Sexual assault is strictly prohibited by the College.
-The College’s Sexual Assault Policy complies with S.C.
+The College’s Sexual Assault Procedure complies with S.C.
 Code Ann. § 59-105-10 et seq.
 (Supp.
 2002), commonly known as the “South Carolina Campus Sexual Assault Information Act”.

 Sexual Assault Prevention